 Words are powerful things.
-With them, we can lead people to life-freeing truth or life-imprisoning falsehood.
 That’s why Paul was concerned about certain men in the church who had “gone astray from the truth” (2 Timothy 2:18).

 You may not have thought about it before, but Christians have a lot more in common with soldiers than we might think.

 A mentor points out blind spots and reproves you when you need to be confronted about your pride.
 A mentor won’t back off.
 A mentor relentlessly presses for excellence.
 A mentor cares about your character.

 What’s your definition of truth?
 Is truth debatable or is it absolute?
 If you’re struggling with knowing what’s true, you’re not alone.

 “Never give up, never give in.”
 This could have been the motto of Paul’s life.
 Quit simply wasn’t in the man’s vocabulary.
 We ought to erase it from ours as well.
 And we can if we’ll hear and heed Paul’s last words to his friend, Timothy.

 Do you realize there are only two eternal things on earth today?
 Only two: people and God’s Word.
 Everything else will ultimately be burned up—everything else.
 Kind of sets your priorities straight, doesn’t it?

 In the midst of struggles and storms, battles and trials, we focus beyond the present moment and we see victory.
 We see relief, because in the end, God wins!